jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-this is useful for example when you use ES5 and `setTimeout` and want to call echo after delay (with ES6 you can use arrow function).
+This is useful, for example, when you use ES5 and `setTimeout` and want to call `echo` after a delay (with ES6 you can use the *arrow* function).

 ### Creating interpreter